-How to Prepare for BITSAT, VITEEE, and SRMJEEE in one go? - For an excited and motivated fresher seeking admission into top private engineering colleges, this is the right article for you.
-All these— BITSAT, VITEEE, and SRMJEEE—require preparation and strategizing from a student and almost have the same syllabus.
-The first step would be the design of a timetable so that the candidate marks out how much time he is going to spend on each subject.
-The registrations are also started for SRMJEE 2026 and will last until April 16 for Phase 1, June 4 for Phase 2, and June 30, 2026 for Phase 3.
-The exam for Phase 1 is scheduled for April 23 to 28, 2026, Phase 2 for June 10 to 15, 2026, and Phase 3 for July 4 to 5, 2026.
+How to Prepare for BITSAT, VITEEE, and SRMJEEE in one go? - If you are an excited fresher dreaming of getting into a top private engineering college, this article is just for you.
+Exams like BITSAT, VITEEE, and SRMJEEE need smart preparation and a clear plan, as their syllabus is almost similar.
+The first thing you should do is make a simple timetable and decide how much time you will give to each subject every day.
+Registrations for SRMJEEE 2026 have already been closed for session 1 and will start for sessions 2 and 3 on June 4, 2026 (Phase 2), and June 30, 2026 (Phase 3).
+The exams will be held from April 24–29, 2026 (Phase 1), June 10–15, 2026 (Phase 2), and July 4–5, 2026 (Phase 3), so you have more than one chance to give your best.
+The BITSAT session 2 exam will be held from May 24 to May 26, and the VITEEE exam is scheduled from 28 April to 3 May.
 This article includes online resources and practice papers for different examinations to give you an idea about their question formats and levels of difficulty.
 If you get good scores, then you have a chance at a top engineering college.

-Let’s kick off with a short table of general information about all the three entrance exams:
+Let’s start with a short table of general information about all three entrance exams:

 Exam | Conducting Body | Mode of Exam | Key Purpose |